 Throughout the Word of God, we see examples of the proud who build their nests in high and lofty places being brought low - and the voice of the arrogant being silenced.
 We praise God that His eye is not blind to their evil and His ear is not closed to our cries for help.
 May we trust Him in all things and endeavour to do justly, to love kindness, to show mercy, and to walk humbly before God, for His praise and glory.

 Heavenly Father, thank You for the prophecy of Obadiah which helps me to reflect on the dangers of pride, arrogance, vengefulness, and a bitter heart of unforgiveness.
-May I never forget that a haughty soul will be brought crashing down from its lofty heights - in God's time and in His way, while those with a humble of heart will be lifted up.
-Help me to do justly, love kindness, show mercy, and walk humbly before You all the days of my life, for Your greater praise and glory.
+May I never forget that a haughty soul will be brought crashing down from its lofty heights, in God's time and in His way.
+In the same way, those with a humble of heart will be lifted up.
+Help me to do justly, love mercy, and walk humbly before You, all the days of my life, for Your greater praise and glory.
 This I ask in Jesus' name, AMEN.